natgo/wt-wiki-scraper/wikitext-transpiled/ground/Flakpanzer%2038.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|FlaK38 (20 mm)}}

-The gun is the same as its predecessor, the FlaK38.
-It has sufficient HE shells for planes, 37 mm penetration AP-I, and 48 mm penetration HVAP.
+The gun has sufficient HE shells for planes, 37 mm penetration AP-I, and 48 mm penetration HVAP.
 The belt size is identical.
 Reload between clips is long.
-The gun can pen most things the tank encounters, barring Valentines, Matildas, B1 bis, B1 ter, and T-28E.
+The gun can penetrate most enemies the tank encounters, barring Valentines, Matildas, B1 bis, B1 ter, and T-28E.

 {| class="wikitable" style="text-align:center" width="100%"
 |-